 Interrupts cause the processor to save register contents on the stack and to set the interrupt mask (I bit) to prevent additional interrupts.
-Unlike RESET, hardware interrupts do not cause the current instruction execution to be halted, but are considered pending until the current instruction is complete.
+Unlike reset, hardware interrupts do not cause the current instruction execution to be halted, but are considered pending until the current instruction is complete.

-If interrupts are not masked (I bit in the CCR is clear) and the corresponding interrupt enable bit is set, then the processor will proceed with interrupt processing.
+If interrupts are not masked (I bit in the condition code register (CCR) is clear) and the corresponding interrupt enable bit is set, then the processor will proceed with interrupt processing.
 Otherwise, the next instruction is fetched and executed.
-If an interrupt occurs, the processor completes the current instruction, then stacks the current CPU register states, sets the I bit to inhibit further interrupts, and finally checks the pending hardware interrupts.
+If an interrupt occurs, the processor completes the current instruction, then stacks the current central processor unit (CPU) register states, sets the I bit to inhibit further interrupts, and finally checks the pending hardware interrupts.
 If more than one interrupt is pending after the stacking operation, the interrupt with the highest vector location shown in Table 4-1 will be serviced first.
 The SWI is executed the same as any other instruction, regardless of the I-bit state.